-Suppose the custom object needs to be accessed only by EJBs that are deployed on only one WebLogic Server.
-Obviously it is unnecessary to replicate this custom object throughout all the WebLogic Servers in the cluster.
+Suppose the custom object needs to be accessed only by EJBs that are deployed on only one WebLogic Server instance.
+Obviously it is unnecessary to replicate this custom object throughout all the WebLogic Server instances in the cluster.
 In fact, you should avoid replicating the custom object in order to avoid any performance degradation due to unnecessary server-to-server communication.
-To create a binding that is not replicated across WebLogic Servers in a cluster, you must specify the REPLICATE\BINDINGS property when creating the context that binds the custom object to the namespace.
-Listing 3-6 illustrates the use of the REPLICATE\BINDINGS property.
+To create a binding that is not replicated across WebLogic Server instances in a cluster, you must specify the REPLICATE_BINDINGS property when creating the context that binds the custom object to the namespace.
+Example 6 illustrates the use of the REPLICATE_BINDINGS property.

-Listing 3-6 Using the REPLICATE BINDINGS Property
+Example 6 Using the REPLICATE_BINDINGS Property

 '''

 Hashtable ht = new Hashtable();

 //turn off binding replication

 ht.put(WLContext.REPLICATE_BINDINGS, "false");

 try {

 Context ctx = new InitialContext(ht);

 //bind the object

-'''

-'''

 ctx.bind("my_object", MyObect);

 } catch (NamingException ne) {

 //failure occured

 }

 '''

-When you are using this technique and you need to use the custom object, you must explicitly obtain an InitialContext for the WebLogic Server.
-If you connect to any other WebLogic Server in the cluster, the binding does not appear in the JNDI tree.
+When you are using this technique and you need to use the custom object, you must explicitly obtain an InitialContext for the WebLogic Server instance.
+If you connect to any other WebLogic Server instance in the cluster, the binding does not appear in the JNDI tree.

-If you need a custom object accessible from any WebLogic Server in the cluster, deploy the custom object on each WebLogic Server in the cluster without replicating the JNDI bindings.
+If you need a custom object accessible from any WebLogic Server instance in the cluster, deploy the custom object on each WebLogic Server instance in the cluster without replicating the JNDI bindings.

-When using WebLogic JNDI to replicate bindings, the bound object will be handled as if it is owned by the host WebLogic Server.
-If the host WebLogic Server fails, the custom object is removed from all the JNDI trees of all WebLogic Servers in the cluster.
+When using WebLogic JNDI to replicate bindings, the bound object will be handled as if it is owned by the host WebLogic Server instance.
+If the host WebLogic Server instance fails, the custom object is removed from all the JNDI trees of all WebLogic Server instances in the cluster.
 This behavior can have an adverse effect on the availability of the custom object.

-Data Caching Design Pattern
+4.6.3 Data Caching Design Pattern